 FICO believes that “…opening several new credit accounts in a short period of time represents greater risk – especially for people who don’t have a long credit history.”

 Opening too many accounts in a short amount of time will have a small negative impact on your FICO score, as will having too many credit inquiries.

-When a lender requests your credit report or score, a credit inquiry is shown in your credit report.
-If credit inquiry was initiated by you (e.g. loan or credit card application), that is known as a “hard credit inquiry,” which affects your credit score.
+When a lender requests your credit profile, a credit inquiry is shown in your credit report.
+If the credit inquiry was initiated by you (e.g. loan or credit card application), that is known as a “hard credit inquiry,” which affects your credit score.
 If the credit inquiry was initiated by the lender (e.g. a preapproval), that is considered a “soft inquiry,” which does not affect your credit score.

 Hard credit inquiries remain on your credit report for two years, although FICO Scores only consider inquiries from the last 12 months.
 Soft credit inquiries also remain on your credit report for two years, but never affect your credit score.

 Credit Mix (10%)

 Potential lenders prefer to see a mixture of each, but it’s not a hard requirement.

 According to FICO, “The credit mix usually won’t be a key factor in determining your FICO Scores—but it will be more important if your credit report does not have a lot of other information on which to base a score.”